vikoliinyk/vikoliinyk.github.io/about.md

 I'm a Data Scientist committed to building responsible AI.

-I've spent 5 years at QuantumBlack, AI by McKinsey, where I worked on vaious problems across different industries and geographies.
+I've spent 5 years at QuantumBlack, AI by McKinsey, where I worked on various problems across different industries and geographies.

-I helped a telco company improve its performance, built an AI assistant for an international space agency, and used highly explainable models to help doctors better cure chronic disease.
+Some of my favourite projects include building an AI assistant for an international space agency and using highly explainable models to help doctors better cure a severe chronic disease.
 Recently, I've been part of the Generative AI lab at QuantumBlack, where I led the development of an engine for responsible content generation for retail banking using LLMs.

 My background is in Applied Mathematics and Statics.
-I graduated from Higher School of Economics and Univeristé Paris-Est Marne-la-Vallée (first class honours).
+I graduated from Higher School of Economics and Univeristé Paris-Est Marne-la-Vallée (first class honours, with distinctions).

 While at Higher School of Economics, I've been working with Prof. Fuad Aleskerov on problems of mathematical decision making as a Research Assistant at his International Laboratory of Decision Choice and Analysis.
 There I conducted multiple projects to evaluate polarisation in political bodies, such as parliaments in a data-driven way using Machine Learning techniques.